nusnlp/mlconvgec2018/README.md

     * [Subword-NMT](https://github.com/rsennrich/subword-nmt)
     * [N-best Reranker](https://github.com/nusnlp/nbest-reranker/) (Requires [KenLM](https://github.com/kpu/kenlm) Python module)

-      For training and evaluation of the models, we suggest that you download the exact revisions of the above software.
+      **NOTE**: For training and evaluation of the models, we suggest that you download the exact revisions of the above software.
 Go to `software/` directory and run `download.sh` directory to download the exact revisions of these software.
 3. Compile and install Fairseq-py.